-Our third work from the book of Lamentations is from Brooklyn artist Daniel RosenHanst.
-Daniel’s piece explores Lamentations 3:1-33 in a stunning diptych.
+This work from Lamentations by Brooklyn artist Daniel RosenHanst explores Lamentations 3:1-33 in a stunning diptych.

 I chose this particular passage because I was drawn to it’s contrasts.
 On one hand, the passage explains God’s wrath in vivid horrifying detail: “He has broken my teeth with gravel; he has trampled me in the dust.”
 “He dragged me from the path and mangled me and left me without help. ” I felt this section certainly related to the feelings I try to convey as an artist.
 I wanted the viewer to feel the dirtiness on the paper the way a sinner might feel the result of his actions.
 I wanted a visceral reaction to the animated bones looking alive, but also dead.
 This is the anguish of disobeying GOD.